 Federal Perkins Loans are subsidized loans requiring that recipients demonstrate a financial need.
+For 2016-2017, recent regulatory changes limit Federal Perkins Loan awards to only those Tulane graduate students who received Federal Perkins Loan funds prior to 10/1/2015 AND remain enrolled at Tulane in the same degree program.
+Note: 2016-2017 represents the last academic year for which graduate level students may receive Federal Perkins Loan funds.
 Since available Perkins Loan funds are limited, Tulane's offers of Federal Perkins Loans are normally less than the annual allowed maximum (\$8,000) in order to assist as many eligible students as possible.
 The aggregate amount you may borrow during your undergraduate and graduate career is \$60,000.
 Repayment begins at the end of your specific grace period (initially defined as nine months after ceasing at least half-time enrollment).
 During periods of repayment or forbearance, interest of 5 percent per annum is assessed on the unpaid balance.
 The standard repayment period is 10 years; however, there is no penalty for prepayment.
-Deferment requests along with all required documentation must be submitted to the Student Loan Office.
-The Perkins Loan program has forgiveness or cancellation provisions for combat military service, for service in specific volunteer agencies, or for teachers, nurses, medical technicians, and social work professionals who are providing designated services or who are working in specific shortage areas.
-Federal Perkins Loans require completion of a promissory note provided by the Student Loan Office's Perkins servicer ACS.
+Deferment requests along with all required documentation must be submitted to the Tulane Student Loan Office.
+The Federal Perkins Loan program has forgiveness or cancellation provisions for combat military service, for service in specific volunteer agencies, or for teachers, nurses, medical technicians, and social work professionals who are providing designated services or who are working in specific shortage areas.
+Federal Perkins Loans require completion of a promissory note provided by the Student Loan Office's Perkins Loan servicer: ACS.
 The promissory note is produced after initial acceptance of the loan by the student, and may be signed electronically.
 Contact Tulane's Student Loan Office for additional repayment information as well as deferment and cancellation information.